Biodynamic Massage

 Who is it for?

-Biodynamic Massage is suitable for anyone that feels out of sorts or for those perhaps experiencing pain, tension, stress, headaches, anxiety, grief, depression or worry; for those that feel as though ‘something isn’t quite right’ or for those wanting to feel more connected.
+Biodynamic Massage is suitable for anyone that feels out of sorts or for those perhaps experiencing pain, tension, stress, headaches, anxiety, grief, depression or worry; for those that feel as though ‘something isn’t quite right’.
+It’s also suitable for those wanting to feel more connected with themselves and others or perhaps simply to invite a little more ease and vitality into the body.

 It is suitable for all bodies, including those that are pregnant, postpartum bodies, those that have experienced pregnancy loss or abortion either very recently or many years ago.